-- obtaining favorable results for and advancing the development of brincidofovir, initially for the prevention of CMV in hematopoietic cell transplant (HCT) recipients, including successfully completing Phase 3 clinical development; - · obtaining accelerated approval in the United States for brincidofovir, initially for the prevention of CMV infection in HCT recipients; - obtaining United States and foreign regulatory approvals for brincidofovir for the treatment of adenovirus infection; - · launching and commercializing brincidofovir, including establishing a sales force and collaborating with third parties; - achieving broad market acceptance of brincidofovir in the medical community and with third-party payors; - · obtaining traditional approval in the United States for brincidofovir for CMV prevention; and - generating a pipeline of product candidates which progress to clinical development.
+- obtaining favorable results for and advancing the development of brincidofovir, including successfully completing Phase 3 clinical development; - obtaining United States and foreign regulatory approval for brincidofovir; - launching and commercializing brincidofovir, including establishing a sales force and/or collaborating with third party providers of sales organizations; - · achieving broad market acceptance of brincidofovir in the medical community and with third-party payers; and - generating, licensing or otherwise acquiring a pipeline of product candidates which progress to clinical development, regulatory approval, and commercialization.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data required to obtain regulatory approval and achieve product sales.
 Our anticipated development costs would likely increase if we do not obtain favorable results or if development of our product candidates is delayed.
-In particular, we would likely incur higher costs than we currently anticipate if development of our product candidates is delayed because we are required by the U.S. Food and Drug Administration (FDA) or foreign regulatory authorities to perform studies or trials in addition to those that we currently anticipate.
-Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to predict the timing or amount of any increase in our anticipated development costs.
+In particular, we would likely incur higher costs than we currently anticipate if development of our product candidates is delayed because we are required by the U.S. Food and Drug Administration (FDA) or foreign regulatory authorities to perform studies or trials in addition to those that we currently anticipate, or we decide to conduct additional studies or trials for strategic reasons.
+For example, we recently announced that in the SUPPRESS trial, brincidofovir did not prevent clinically significant CMV infection through Week 24 after hematopoietic cell transplant to a greater extent that occurred on placebo, the primary endpoint of the trial.